magdapoppins/lfsr/README.md

 # Algebraic Structures in Cryptography Notes

+> Assume Eve has captured the ciphertext C = F13AB717 (in hexadecimal form).
+She suspects that the plaintext is encoded in 8-bit ascii and the actual plaintext is SELL, thus encoded P = 53454C4C.
+Eve wants to replace the ciphertext C with C' that she believes whould be decrypted as BUY, encoded P'= 42555920.
+How does Eve find C'?

 ### Running Haskell samples
 To run these files, run GHC's interactive mode from the command line by the command `ghci`.
 The GHCI prompt appears as a sign that everything is ok.
 You can load a file by typing `:l filename` and reload by `:r`.